Mata Nui Online Game: Development

 According to Peter Mack, the president of Templar Studios, Lego had contacted the team in 1999 to develop material for their upcoming Bionicle line.
 The two companies had worked together on previous projects, including a game based on the Lego Mindstorms line.
-In September 2000, Templar pitched the idea of an adventure game similar to Myst (1993) that would be set on the island of Mata Nui.
+In September 2000, Templar pitched the idea of an adventure game similar to Myst that would be set on the island of Mata Nui.
 Because the story of the main heroes of the line - the Toa - was to be told in other outlets, the game utilized and was based around the Tohunga villagers packaged with McDonald's Happy Meals.
 The decision by Lego to split the story across different platforms was an intentional one.
 Splitting the story across multiple platforms made it so kids could always learn something new about the story - the focal point of Lego's promotional efforts.
 Mata Nui Online Game was a key part of Lego's aggressive multimedia campaign, as it introduced players to the world of Mata Nui and allowed them to explore it.
 Following the cancellation of The Legend of Mata Nui in October 2001, the 2001 Bionicle story was left to be resolved in other outlets, including Mata Nui Online Game.

 The game was updated regularly with new content, which allowed Lego to advance the story of Bionicle throughout the year.
 Lego hoped this approach would allow interest in the line to be maintained throughout its first year.
 Templar referred to these updates internally as "programs"; the game initially featured only the beach area, but expanded to include all villages on the island of Mata Nui and culminate with the Toa's battle with Makuta.
 The first episode of Mata Nui Online Game was released in January 2001; the first sets from the Bionicle toy line itself were not launched until May and June 2001.
 The final episode was released in December 2001.
-The development team at Templar Studios, based in the Lower East Side of Manhattan, witnessed the September 11 attacks from their office; the final chapters of the game, including the dialogue for Makuta during his fight with the Toa, were influenced by the event.
+The development team at Templar Studios, based on the Lower East Side of Manhattan, witnessed the September 11 attacks from their office; the final chapters of the game, including the dialogue for Makuta during his fight with the Toa, were influenced by the event.